 As an added bonus, Euphorbias are evergreen in all but the coldest Rogue Valley winters, and their foliage tends to color up in winter; providing a nice visual interest in the winter garden.
 Euphorbias will take full sun to half a day of sun and need well draining soil.
 They all have a white sap in their stems keeping the deer at bay but can also cause a rash in some people, so wear gloves when pruning Euphorbias.

-There are many varieties of Euphorbia and here are some of our favorites that we usually carry:
+There are many, many varieties of Euphorbia, here are some of our favorites:

 Euphorbia characias 'Glacier Blue' - A striking variegated variety: leaves are a soft blue-gray edged with white.
 Plants are 1' to 2' tall and wide.
 Like most Euphorbias, 'Glacier Blue' prefers full sun and well-drained soil.